Building A Referral Network

 At this point, you’ve spent a lot of effort building your prospect list and making the approaches over the phone in order to set up your first set of presentations (or demos as we like to call them).
 If you do not practice the skills taught in this document, you may have a fast take-off, but you will not have the jet fuel necessary to break out of the atmosphere.

-Imagine finishing up your first 50 demos – you may have even sold several of them – but now you have to begin cold-calling because you have sold yourself out of all your prospects!
+Imagine finishing up your first 100 meetings – you may have even sold several of them – but now you have to begin cold-calling because you have sold yourself out of all your prospects!

 The life-blood of any sales person is prospects; having a lot of people who are willing to sit down and listen to what you have to say.
 If you are excellent at getting and following up with referrals, you will never have a shortage.
 If you are not, you will still never have a shortage – you will just have to cold call and work a lot harder to get in front of them!